+Reissued on 13 August 2020 to include the role of ex-officio members in the Core Writing Team.
 Reissued on 22 July 2020 to correct the title of Working Group II.

 IPCC announces Synthesis Report Core Writing Team

 GENEVA, July 21 - The Intergovernmental Panel on Climate Change has announced the Core Writing Team that will prepare the Synthesis Report of the Sixth Assessment Report (AR6) - the document that will integrate all the IPCC reports in the current assessment cycle.